 Since students aren’t giving their full attention to their schoolwork, they aren’t as effective at absorbing the information they are studying.
 And without a solid comprehension of what students are learning, grades can start to slip—up to a half a letter grade.

 Longer and more frequent distractions from multitasking can cause school performance to drop even more.

-The negative effects of multitasking on students can also include:
+The negative effects of homework multitasking on students can also include: